Prizes, scholarships and other financial support

 G S Caird Prize in second year Modern Greek

 Awarded annually on the recommendation of the Head of the Department of Modern Greek to the Bachelor of Arts degree candidate who shows greatest proficiency in second year units and is proceeding to third year Modern Greek.
-Value $650.
+Value: approximately $650.

 G S Caird Prize in third year Modern Greek

 Awarded annually on the recommendation of the Head of the Department of Modern Greek to the Bachelor of Arts degree candidate who shows greatest proficiency in third year units and is proceeding to Modern Greek Honours.
-Value $650.
+Value: approximately $650.

 Katina Cassimatis Prize